We are happy to announce we have confirmed new dates for our Creative Recovery Training Program in 2022 and registrations are now open!

 This training is pitched to those practitioners working across Arts, Community, Local Government, Emergency Services, Health, Education and other sectors associated with community disaster preparedness and recovery.

 The training is an introduction level engagement to establish an understanding of the disaster context and trauma informed best practice in working with communities impacted by disaster.

-The program consists of resources, conversations, reflections and learning about the development of creative recovery strategies – unpacking knowledge content, provocative scenario application, reflective tasks to assimilate and apply knowledge.
+The program begins on the first evening with a story-sharing supper with local First Nations Elders, followed by two days of intensive workshops.
+The training consists of resources, conversations, reflections and learning about the development of creative recovery strategies – unpacking knowledge content, provocative scenario application, reflective tasks to assimilate and apply knowledge.
 Together we will build a tool kit of relevant resources, collegial connections and plans for ongoing peer support – the establishment of a community of practice.

 Important: This is an intensive ‘Facilitator Training’ program and you will need to have experience working with diverse groups of people.
 This is not a program designed to produce your own artwork or receive art therapy within our structure; you are required to have a clear understanding of the difference between working as an artist and working as a facilitator in a creative setting.

 All registered participants will be sent an invitation to an online Zoom networking engagement session with Scotia Monkivitch (Creative Recovery Network).

 The purpose of the pre-training online engagement is to: